Shloka: When LLMs, Faith Meet Climate Action

 The Journey to Sacred Sites

-Rather than relying on secondary sources, I conducted ethnographic fieldwork at two of India's most significant pilgrimage sites: Tirumala and Sabarimala.
+Rather than relying on secondary sources or theoretical knowledge, I conducted firsthand ethnographic fieldwork at two of India's most significant pilgrimage sites: Tirumala (the world's most visited temple, home to Venkateswara) and Sabarimala (dedicated to Ayyappa, located in a forest reserve).

 Climate elements and efforts being noted at different religious sites